My Life in Rugby: Gary Powell – former Gloucester prop

 A man-of-the-match performance against Gloucester at Headingley led to me signing for them in 2004.
 It was great being nearer home playing for such a great club with amazing supporters.
 Packing down with Patrice Collazo and Oliver Azam felt as if you were going to war, they never took a backward step.

-I loved the gladiatorial atmosphere at Kingsholm and in my second season we won the European Challenge Cup after an epic game against at The Stoop.
-I had a bit of a purple patch in that campaign, with tries against Toulon at home and away and then a brace against .
+I loved the gladiatorial atmosphere at Kingsholm and in my second season we won the European after an epic game against London Irish at The Stoop.
+I had a bit of a purple patch in that campaign, with tries against at home and away and then a brace against Bayonne.
 We had a good little lineout move at the time!

-Shortly after my return to Cardiff (now the Blues) I was in line for a cap against in November 2006 but I got sent off for a head butt against in the Heineken Cup a few weeks beforehand and the chance was gone.
+Shortly after my return to Cardiff (now the ) I was in line for a cap against Australia in November 2006 but I got sent off for a head butt against Leicester in the a few weeks beforehand and the chance was gone.

 It was a tough time to be honest and I turned my back on rugby.
 I couldn’t really watch it, finding it tough watching something I’d had taken away.